-Fishing around fish aggregating devices (FADs) is very important to Saint Lucia's industry and the safety of fishers.
-There is continuous public and private sector replacement and addition of FADs around Saint Lucia.
+Fish aggregating devices (FADs) are of growing importance to the St Vincent and the Grenadines fishing industry and the safety of fishers.
+There is continuous public and private sector replacement and addition of FADs.
 Obtaining and updating information on the geographic coordinates of FADs, oceanographic conditions around them, and the practices of FAD fishing are important elements of risk knowledge for FEWER.